January/February: winter high season

 Many lower hiking trails will still be open, but one has to carefully check for the conditions.
 It's low season: cable cars and cogwheel trains may close for maintenance, so planning ahead is essential.

-Start exploring: a base in a central larger town or even a big city is recommended, so you'll have plenty to do, regardless of the weather.
+A base in a central larger town or even a big city is recommended, so you'll have plenty to do, regardless of the weather.

 December: Christmas atmosphere and early winter